-The ECELC project partners with organizations in states and communities to 1) provide an intensive 'learning collaborative' obesity prevention intervention to groups of center and homebased ECE providers (child care, Head Start, pre-kindergarten), and 2) better integrate national obesity prevention standards1 and implementation support for these standards into components of state and local ECE systems.

-Childhood obesity is a national epidemic and obesity prevention is an increasing focus for states supporting the healthy development of young children.
-Studies have shown that in the United States. approximately 23% of children ages 2 to 5 years old are overweight or obese.
+The ECELC project partners with organizations in states and communities to 1) provide an intensive 'learning collaborative' obesity prevention intervention to groups of center and homebased ECE providers (child care, Head Start, pre-kindergarten), and 2) better integrate national obesity prevention standards1 Childhood obesity is a national epidemic and obesity prevention is an increasing focus for states supporting the healthy development of young children.
+Studies have shown that in the United States, approximately 23% of children ages 2 to 5 years old are overweight or obese.